Kim Kardashian Reportedly In Crisis Mode Over Cocaine & Pot Rumors And Shockingly Racy Party Video Leak

 Who are you going to call when it’s crisis time?
 While some might yell “Ghostbusters,” Kim and other members of the Keeping Up With The Kardashians clan are known for turning to the ultimate momager, Kris Jenner.
 At 61, Jenner is still going strong, and the source shared that Kris is “desperately” attempting to perform “serious” damage control to salvage Kardashian’s allegedly “sinking career.”

 As to what the damage control involves, Kris and Kim reportedly are plotting a come-back program that will showcase Kardashian performing work for as-yet unnamed “more charitable causes.
-In addition, the Keeping Up With The Kardashians star reportedly will be challenging those drug allegations by taking a stand against drug use, said the insider.
+In addition, the Keeping Up With The Kardashians star reportedly will be challenging those drug allegations by taking a stand against drug use,” said the insider.

 “[Kardashian will be] speaking out against drugs and alcohol in an attempt to keep her image classy.”